heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">
 It is easy to distinguish an essence from an accident.
 Can we imagine removing the property and maintaining the identity of the object?
-For instance, if a student knows less,
+For instance, if a given student knows less, has less assiduously applied themselves, or
 </span>

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>